CloudOpting/Dockerfiles/README.md

 # Docker bases
-Docker bases for CloudOpting platform
+Repository for the official Docker images for the CloudOpting platform

 # Use